 This bread is really good toasted, spread with whipped honey or some raspberry or apricot jam.
 There's nothing better for a hearty breakfast.

-- Observe the dough as it kneads.
-If after 5-10 minutes it appears dry or if your machine sounds as if it's straining, add more liquid 1 Tbsp. at a time until the dough is smooth, soft, and slightly tacky to the touch.
+Observe the dough as it kneads.
+If after 5 to 10 minutes it appears dry or if your machine sounds as if it's straining, add more liquid 1 tablespoon at a time until the dough is smooth, soft, and slightly tacky to the touch.

-- After the baking cycle ends, cool bread on wire rack for 1 hour before slicing.
+After the baking cycle ends, cool bread on a wire rack for 1 hour before slicing.